starlord1625/Rumour_Stance_Detection_Pheme9_Dataset/README.md

     }
 ```

-Here, f is the input feature vector for each node of the tree, l is the true label of the root of the tree stored as a 2-dimensional one-hot vector (dim-1: verified, dim-2: unverified), and c is the list of children of a node. and stance is the one-hot encode of stance-label:= [0, 0, 0, 0,]:- No stance ; [1, 0, 0, 0]:-comment ; [0, 1, 0, 0]:-deny ; [0, 0, 1, 0]:-support ; [0, 0, 0, 1]:-query
+Here, f is the input feature vector for each node of the tree, l is the true label of the root of the tree stored as a 2-dimensional one-hot vector (dim-1: verified, dim-2: unverified), and c is the list of children of a node. and stance is the class label:= 0:- No stance ; 1:-comment ; 2:-deny ; 3:-support ; 4:-query

 ### Training and Testing Tree-LSTM